 The heritability estimates in broad sense (H²) along with genetic advance as a percentage of mean (GA%) for sixteen traits under early sowing conditions revealed substantial genetic control and high potential for improvement through selection.
 Broad-sense heritability values ranged from 83.10% to 99.90%, indicating that most of the observed phenotypic variability was primarily governed by genetic factors with minimal environmental influence.
-Both days to heading (98.30%) and days to maturity (98.30%) exhibited very high heritability, signifying strong genetic control over phenological development, with corresponding genetic advances of 22.16% and 8.32%, suggesting moderate to substantial potential for selection to alter crop growth duration.
+Both days to heading (98.30%) and days to maturity (98.30%) exhibited very high heritability, signifying strong genetic control over phenological development, with corresponding genetic advance of 22.16% and 8.32%, suggesting moderate to substantial potential for selection to alter crop growth duration.
 Plant height (97.40%) and peduncle length (83.10%) also showed high heritability, with respective genetic advances of 18.11% and 10.74%, indicating that these structural traits could be effectively improved through selection.
-Among the yield components, spike length (97.90%), number of grains per spike (97.30%), number of spikes per plant (96.60%), and number of spikelets per spike (93.80%) exhibited high heritability coupled with high genetic advance values (17.00%, 23.12%, 38.27%, and 21.84%, respectively), highlighting the strong genetic basis of these traits and the possibility of substantial improvement through phenotypic selection.
-Number of effective tillers per plant recorded a heritability of 94.30% with the highest genetic advance (50.50%), indicating additive gene action and excellent scope for selection in enhancing tillering ability.
-Similarly, biological yield per plant (99.90%) and harvest index (98.90%) demonstrated nearly complete genetic determination, along with very high genetic advances (68.18% and 51.82%, respectively), signifying their amenability to direct selection for yield improvement.
-Spike weight (97.30%) and 1000-grain weight (94.50%) also exhibited high heritability with moderate to high genetic advances (24.52% and 10.21%), suggesting good potential for improvement in yield components related to grain filling and spike development.
-For physiological traits, chlorophyll content (94.90%) and canopy temperature (86.20%) showed high heritability with genetic advances of 14.61% and 7.73%, respectively, indicating a favorable genetic basis for physiological efficiency under early sown conditions.
+Among the yield component, spike length (97.90%), number of grains per spike (97.30%), number of spike per plant (96.60%), and number of spikelet per spike (93.80%) exhibited high heritability coupled with high genetic advance values (17.00%, 23.12%, 38.27%, and 21.84%, respectively), highlighting the strong genetic basis of these traits and the possibility of substantial improvement through phenotypic selection.
+Number of effective tiller per plant recorded a heritability of 94.30% with the highest genetic advance (50.50%), indicating additive gene action and excellent scope for selection in enhancing tillering ability.
+Similarly, biological yield per plant (99.90%) and harvest index (98.90%) demonstrated nearly complete genetic determination, along with very high genetic advance of 8.18% and 51.82%, respectively, signifying their amenability to direct selection for yield improvement.
+Spike weight (97.30%) and 1000-grain weight (94.50%) also exhibited high heritability with moderate to high genetic advance of 24.52% and 10.21% respectively, suggesting good potential for improvement in yield components related to grain filling and spike development.
+For physiological traits, chlorophyll content (94.90%) and canopy temperature (86.20%) showed high heritability with genetic advance of 14.61% and 7.73%, respectively, indicating a favourable genetic basis for physiological efficiency under early sown conditions.
 The most striking observation was the exceptionally high heritability of grain yield per plant (99.40%) accompanied by a genetic advance of 58.66%, confirming that this trait is predominantly under genetic control and can be effectively improved through selection.
 Overall, the concurrent occurrence of high heritability and high genetic advance for most traits indicates the predominance of additive gene effects, suggesting that simple selection methods would be effective for genetic improvement, while traits exhibiting high heritability but moderate genetic advance may be influenced by both additive and non-additive gene actions, warranting a combination of selection and hybridization strategies.
 These findings collectively underline the strong genetic potential of early sown wheat genotypes for yield and associated traits under Central Indian conditions.
 Yadav et al., (2011) reported that biological yield per plant and grain yield per plant had high heritability coupled with high genetic advance thereby indicating that selection for these characters would be effective.
 Bhushan et al., (2013) recorded high heritability with high genetic advance for biological yield and grain yield that indicated predominance of additive gene action in the inheritance of these traits.
 Farshadfar et al., (2013) reported high heritability coupled with high genetic advance for grain yield and chlorophyll content.

 Conclusion